Zul-Qarnain/Bs/Mid/Sylhet.md

-Okay, here are the key points from your Sylhet Division presentation, summarized for easy quiz preparation:

 **I. Overview & Nicknames**

 *   **Nickname:** "Land of two leaves and a bud."
 Also known as the land of 360 Awlias (saints), especially Hazrat Shah Jalal (RA).